ststimac/stephaniestimac-blog/posts/2020/12/everything-i-wanted.md

 But I have so many things I did accomplish this year professionally to be proud of.

-I'm published in (!https://css-tricks.com/building-the-web-we-want/)[CSS Tricks] and (!https://www.smashingmagazine.com/2020/11/standardizing-select-native-html-form-controls/)[Smashing Magazine].
+I'm published in [https://css-tricks.com/building-the-web-we-want/](CSS Tricks) and [https://www.smashingmagazine.com/2020/11/standardizing-select-native-html-form-controls/](Smashing Magazine).
 I've been invited to record 6 podcasts.
 I've given 7 talks.
 I was invited to speak at 3 events that weren't on the original calendar.